 Feature Description Participation All Executives participate in the STI Plan.
 All employees from Supervisor level and above are also invited to participate in the STI Plan.
 Opportunity Target percentages awarded differ by level.
 For "at target" performance, the CEO has the opportunity to receive 100% of TFR; the CFO, CDO and EGM - Cadia and MMJV have the opportunity to receive 80% of TFR; and the other Executives have the opportunity to receive 60% of TFR.
 Each Executive has the opportunity to receive double the "at target" percentage for 'maximum' performance.
 Targets are set with a level of "stretch" built in, and as such, maximum STI targets are designed to only be achieved in respect of exceptional performance.
 Performance Period The assessment period is the financial year preceding the payment date of the STI (i.e. 1 July 2015 - 30 June 2016).
-Performance Conditions Performance conditions are a mix of personal and business measures.
-Robust threshold, target and maximum targ are established for all measures to drive high levels of business and individual performance.
+Performance Performance conditions are a mix of personal and business measures.
+Robust threshold, target and Conditions maximum targets are established for all measures to drive high levels of business and individual performance.
 The annual budget generally forms the basis for the "target" performance set by the Board.
 The diagram below illustrates the weighting of the performance conditions, using the CEO's personal conditions as an example.
-Sustainable & Safe Performance 25% Operations Safety 25% Earnings

-Each of the CEO, CFO and other Executives have different personal measures, but the same business measures.
+Sustainable & Safety Safe Performance 25% 25% Operations Personal 25% measures 40% Value & Cash Generation Strategy/Growth 25% Each of the CEO, CFO and other Executives have different personal measures, but the same business measures.
 For further details in relation to the personal and business measures, including their composition, and how they are set and assessed, refer to section 4.4.2.

-Calculation of STI Award

-STI Amount (\$) = ((60% x business outcome) + (40% x personal outcome)) x "At Target" STI% x TFR

-Business and personal outcomes are scored out of 200%, with 50% for threshold performance, 100% for target performance and 200% for maximum performance.
+Calculation of STI STI Amount (\$) = ((60% x business outcome) + (40% x personal outcome)) x "At Target" STI% x TFR Award Business and personal outcomes are scored out of 200%, with 50% for threshold performance, 100% for target performance and 200% for maximum performance.
 Business or personal measures that fail to meet the threshold target score 0%.
 If the overall average of the four personal measures is below 50%, the CEO and/or Board has the discretion to not make an STI award to that participant.

-Payment, Delivery and Deferral

-The STI is delivered 50% in cash and 50% in deferred shares in October 2016, following finalisation of the audited annual Company results and the approval of all personal outcomes.
+Payment, Delivery The STI is delivered 50% in cash and 50% in deferred shares in October 2016, following finalisation of the and Deferral audited annual Company results and the approval of all personal outcomes.
 Of the deferred component, half is to be released after 12 months (in October 2017) and the remainder after two years (in October 2018).
 The Executives will be entitled to dividends and voting rights attaching to their deferred shares.

-Cessation of Employment during Performance Period
+Cessation of Except at the discretion of the Board: Employment during if a participant resigns or is dismissed, the STI is forfeited; and Performance Period if a participant ceases employment for any other reason, the STI award will be reduced on a pro rata basis, but will remain payable and any deferred shares will remain on foot for the balance of the relevant restriction period and then be released.
+Clawback In general, the Board has the discretion to reduce or forfeit an STI award, or to seek recovery from a participant, if an event or circumstance has occurred which has resulted in an inappropriate benefit being conferred on a participant (including fraud, dishonesty, gross misconduct or if the outcomes are the result of material error or misstatement of the financial accounts).
+The discretion may be exercised for a period of two years from the vesting or award date.
+Overriding Board The Board retains overriding discretion to adjust the final outcome to ensure any STI award is appropriate.